Skip to main content

 So, depending on which translation you read, you may arrive at different conclusions concerning the role of women in the early Church.
 Or, conversely, a scholar’s theology will at times guide the way they translate an equivocal passage.

-As for Junia – if indeed it was a woman and if she was an apostle, she would have been the only female New Testament character bearing that title.
+As for Junia – if indeed this person was a woman and if she was an apostle, she would have been the only female New Testament character bearing that title.

 Have you got a question about the Bible?
 Let us know and we’ll do our best to answer it!